 |Binomial name:||Gymnocorymbus Ternetzi|

-It reaches a total length of 6 cm (2.5 in), the shape of the body of this black skirt tetra is more or less tetragonal.
+It reaches a total length of 6 cm (2.5 in), and the shape of the body of this black skirt tetra is more or less tetragonal.
 It is somewhat gray in color; the color fades from nearly black from the tail to paler near the nose.
-In the immediate posterior region of its gills there is a pair of vertical outstanding stripes.
-The black skirt tetra prefers to school, and therefore needs a minimum of six in a set.
+In the immediate posterior region of its gills, there is a pair of vertical outstanding stripes.
+The black skirt tetra prefers to school and therefore needs a minimum of six in a set.

 This Black widow tetra consumes tiny worms, insects and crustaceans.

 Black Skirt tetra habitat and range

 The Black skirt tetra is indigenous to the northern regions of Argentina, Brazil, Bolivia and also dwell in the subtropics of the basins of rivers, where the temperature remains 20 and 26° C (68 and 79° F).
 In the past it was a taken for granted that the Black Skirt Tetra was indigenous to Paraguay also.
 The Black skirt tetra has been launched now in the adjacent country of Columbia and also in the far end of Thailand.
 The Black skirt tetra is pelagic variety, which means it stays most of the time in the upper and middle layers of the water.

 Black Skirt tetra description